Chattanooga Mocs wrestling: History

 The wrestling team at UTC began competing in the Southeastern Intercollegiate Wrestling Association (SEIWA) in 1947.
-The program joined Division II when the NCAA started the new division in 1963.
-Under five coaches during the Division II era, 40 Mocs won 62 SEIWA individual championships, and the program qualified for the NCAA Division II Championships as a team 1972–77, placing as high as second in 1976.
-Also, seven wrestlers earned twelve NCAA Division II All-American citations, and three won six individual championships.
+The program joined NCAA Division II, when the NCAA started the new division in 1963.
+Under five coaches during the Division II era, 40 Mocs won 62 SEIWA individual championships, with the team placing as high as second at the 1976 NCAA Division II national tournament.
+The team had seven wrestlers earn twelve NCAA Division II All-American honors, with three wrestlers winning a total of six individual national championships.

-The Mocs moved to Division I and the Southern Conference in 1978 and is the only NCAA Division I wrestling program in the state of Tennessee.
-Since joining, the Mocs have been the single most dominant team in the SoCon, winning 186 individual conference championships, 13 regular season league crowns (only awarded since 1992), and 28 conference tournament titles.
-During the Division I era, nine UTC wrestlers have earned twelve All-American citations, and the Mocs have scored at the NCAA Division I Championships every year except 1990, placing as high as 21st in 2005 and 2007.
+The Mocs moved to NCAA Division I and the Southern Conference in 1978 and is the only NCAA Division I wrestling program in the state of Tennessee.
+Since joining the SoCon, the Mocs have been historically the most dominant SoCon team, winning 186 individual conference championships, 13 regular season league crowns (only awarded since 1992), and 28 conference tournament titles.
+During the NCAA Division I era, nine UTC wrestlers have earned twelve All-American honors.
+The team has placed as high as 21st at the 2005 and 2007 NCAA Division I national championships.
 Eight of nine Division I head coaches have been named SoCon Coach of the Year sixteen times, including twice by current coach Heath Eslinger.

-Head Coaches
+Head coaches

 The Mocs' current head coach is Kyle Ruschell.
 Ruschell joined the Mocs staff in June 2018 as assistant coach.
 He was elevated to Interim Head Coach on July 19, following head coach Heath Eslinger's resignation and earned the full-time position on Aug.
 10, 2019.
 Ruschell's staff includes assistant coaches TJ Ruschell and Hunter Gamble.